General Terms of Business and Delivery

 3.5.
 The Supplier reserves the right to withhold further deliveries or services in the event of payment default.

-4.2.
-Delivery delays due to force majeure or other unforeseeable circumstances, such as disruptions in supply chains, pandemics, or natural disasters, release the Supplier from its delivery obligations for the duration of the disruption.
+5.2.
+Without prejudice to the general force majeure provisions in Section 13, delivery delays due to force majeure or other unforeseeable circumstances, such as disruptions in supply chains, pandemics, or natural disasters, shall release the Supplier from its delivery obligations for the duration of the disruption.
+Section 13 shall apply to all other contractual obligations affected by force majeure events.

 The Supplier reserves the right to refuse acceptance and storage of cylinders for which no order has been placed.